vdesabou/kafka-docker-playground-docs/docs/how-to-use.md

 #### ☑️ Prerequisites

-* You just need to have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) installed on your machine !
+* You just need to have [docker](https://docs.docker.com/get-docker/) installed on your machine !

 * Install the [🧠 CLI](/cli) by following [Setup](/cli?id=%f0%9f%9a%9c-setup)